New Mexico Landlord Tenant Laws

-- Unconditional Notice to Quit: 7 days to quit.
+- Notice for Repeat Lease Violation: 7 days to quit.
 According to New Mexico eviction law, this violation of lease notice applies when there is a second lease violation within six months of the initial breach (NMSA § 47-8-33(B)).

 Other Laws and Facts about New Mexico

 - The median rent rate in New Mexico is $1,595.